Research shows having a defined purpose can improve longevity. Guest blogger Heidi Hanna discusses why it matters.

 - For the retired marketing executive who loves cooking but never had time for it, suggest taking culinary courses to hone those skills and parlay them into new opportunities.

-By helping new retirees put purpose into action, advisors can help clients ensure they have a target for their energy investments.
+By helping new retirees put purpose into action, financial professionals can help clients ensure they have a target for their energy investments.
 This targeted energy can help alleviate the stress and potential physical decline associated with a lack of purpose and ultimately help clients remain healthy, fulfilled and productive throughout retirement.

 About the Author

 As an experienced speaker, Dr. Heidi Hanna has been featured at many national and global conferences, including the Fortune Magazine Most Powerful Women in Business Summit, ESPN Women’s Leadership Summit and the Million Dollar Round Table.
 She is founder and Chief Energy Officer of Synergy, a consulting company providing brain-based health and performance programs for organizations, and the Executive Director of the American Institute of Stress.

 Dr. Hanna’s publications include The New York Times bestseller The SHARP Solution: A Brain-Based Approach for Optimal Performance (Wiley, Feb 2013), Stressaholic: 5 Steps to Transform Your Relationship with Stress (Wiley, Jan 2014) and Recharge: 5 Shifts to Energize Your Life (Synergy, 2015).
 Dr. Hanna is a National Board Member for the Association for Applied and Therapeutic Humor, a Fellow with the American Institute of Stress, and she currently serves as editor of their quarterly publication, Contentment.
 Recently, Dr. Hanna created The Beyond Funny Project, a non-profit dedicated to providing resources and education related to the benefits of healthy humor.

 Dr. Hanna holds a bachelor’s degree in communications from Penn State University and holds a master’s degree in mental health counseling and a Ph.D. in holistic nutrition.

 Subscribe for relevant insights delivered straight to your inbox